Thejuampi/cafci-client/README.md

 # usage
 ```
-funds
-lists all funds

-funds <regex>
+fetch
-lists all funds matching the regex
+# fetches all funds

-funds <id1,id2,id3>
-lists funds matching the ids

-funds <regex> classes <regex> yield . lastMonth .
+file
-lists values of all funds and classes matching corresponding regular expressions for the last month
+# reads the file and prints the last month yields
 ```